mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 ## Simple GUI

-The `Simple GUI` offered basic funcionality for setting the parameters, doing the capture and dumping the data.
+The `Simple GUI` offered basic functionality for setting the parameters, doing the capture and dumping the data.
 It could be also used to check the shape of the captured data option for basic look around.

 Very beginning of the capture.